 ruby: circleci/ruby@1.0

 Workflows are a means of collecting and orchestrating jobs.
-Here we’ve defined a simple workflow called build_and_test
+Your next step is to define a simple workflow called build_and_test

 .